vikingdata/articles/linux/Linux_LVM_virtualbox.md

 * Shutdown Linux in Virtual Box
 * Click Settings
 * In the left menu, click Storage
-* Next to "Sata Controller, you will see a circle and a square.
+* Next to "Sata Controller", you will see a circle and a square.
 When You hover over the square, it should say "Add Hard disk".
 Click on that.
 * Click on "Create new Disk"
    * Select VDI
    * Click Next